a6b8/backendshield/about/USER_FLOW.md

 # BackendShield Flow Diagrams

 ## Overview
-This document shows both user journey and server-side processes in the BackendShield credit-based payment system, from initial USDC payment to provider compensation.
+This document shows the user journey and automated provider settlement process in the BackendShield credit-based payment system.

 ## User Flow Diagram